jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

   person-detection-retail-0013.bin  person-detection-retail-0013.xml
   ```

-  - Checking the results: Similarly, this model can capture person from the frame.
-However, it still loses some accuacy.
+  - Checking the results: The model works very well with this app.
+We can see obvious improvement from the results.